svpino/twitter/README.md

 * [How did I start with machine learning?](https://twitter.com/svpino/status/1294235627857248256?s=20) — I am not particularly inclined to Math.
 I do not have a Ph.D.
 I do not like to read research papers.
 But I do make a pretty good living working on the Data Science/AI/Machine Learning field.
 You can also do it.
 Here is how I got here.

+* [Thoughts on full-stack machine learning engineers](https://twitter.com/svpino/status/1452228531237306374?s=20) — Full-stack Machine Learning Engineers are becoming one of the hottest commodities out there.
+Here are some thoughts on what they are and what this means.

 ## Exercises and projects

 * [10 Computer Vision project ideas](https://twitter.com/svpino/status/1298468656725327872?s=20) — Do you wanna start getting your hands dirty with machine learning and Computer Vision?
 Here you have 10 projects to start practicing and improve your portfolio.